IRS 990 Data Schema Mapping

 return canonical

-Normalization terminates at the schema validation gate.
-No reconciliation, rule evaluation, or compliance tagging occurs within this boundary.
+Normalization terminates at the validation gate.
+No reconciliation, rule evaluation, or compliance tagging happens inside this boundary.

-Validated payloads enter the validation layer, which executes explicit structural and semantic checks.
-The implementation relies on pydantic v2 models backed by strict jsonschema validators.
-Required fields trigger immediate rejection if absent or null.
-Type mismatches generate structured error payloads containing the JSON path, expected type, and actual value.
+Normalized payloads enter the validation layer, which executes explicit structural and semantic checks using pydantic v2 strict models.
+Required fields trigger immediate rejection if absent.
+Type mismatches generate structured error payloads carrying the JSON path, expected type, and offending value.

-Cross-record reconciliation enforces mathematical consistency across IRS 990 sections.
-For example, Part I Line 12 (Total Revenue) must equal the sum of constituent lines (1h, 2–11).
-Validation logic computes the delta and flags discrepancies exceeding a configurable tolerance threshold (default: $0.00).
-Reconciliation failures do not halt the pipeline; instead, they emit structured exception payloads for downstream triage.
+Cross-record reconciliation enforces mathematical consistency across 990 sections.
+Part I, Line 12 (Total Revenue) must equal the sum of constituent lines (1h and 2–11).
+Validation computes the delta and flags any discrepancy exceeding the configured tolerance (IRS990_RECON_TOLERANCE, default $0.00).
+Reconciliation failures do not crash the pipeline; they emit a structured exception payload for downstream triage.

 python